kimdiep/birthday_greeter_app/README.md

 https://birthday-greeter.herokuapp.com/

 ## I documented my approach in 'kd_approach.md' <---- Please read me! :)
-- I documented and explained the processes and approaches I used

 **To improve my project, next time I would like to:**

 I did this project on 21/03/2019 in a morning.
 Here are the improvements/enhancements I identified for my project:

-- Refactor code for model `birthday_analyser.rb` to remove if/else and to improve readability
+- [X] Refactor code for model `birthday_analyser.rb` to remove if/else and to improve readability
-- Factor in time-dependent testing in my feature and unit tests
+- [X] Factor in time-dependent testing in my feature and unit tests
 - Factor in edge cases in my testing to improve validation

   e.g. Validation: